You must know if you owe back taxes or have unfiled returns

 Therefore, as part of the Internal Revenue Code, the government included provisions for the Internal Revenue Service to enforce collection of these taxes against Americans who were not paying what they owed to the federal government.

 The federal government can file a Notice of Federal Tax Lien against you.
 A Tax Lien is a document that is filed either at your local county courthouse or at the office of the Secretary of State in the state where you live.
 When it is filed, it is a matter of public record for anyone to see.
-A tax lien that is filed at the courthouse or Secretary of State office (this is known as a perfected lien), lets the public know that you have a debt owed to the U.S. government.
+A tax lien that is filed at the courthouse or Secretary of State office (this is known as a perfected lien), lets the public know that you have a liability owed to the U.S. government.
 And, as such, the lien attaches to all property that you own.
 Theoretically, you would not legally be able to sell anything that you own without paying the lien first.
 In reality, you would be able to buy and sell most personal property, like a car.
 But you would absolutely NOT be able to sell any real estate that you owned without paying the IRS first from the proceeds of that sale.
 A Federal Tax Lien can also adversely affect your credit rating, which could affect your ability to acquire credit, or maybe even prevent you from obtaining employment.

 Of course, any tax liens that are filed against you for personal income taxes will attach to your property as stated above.
 However, if you owe business taxes (employment taxes, Forms 940/941) for a sole proprietorship or certain partnerships that you own an interest in, these tax liens would also attach to everything that you own personally, even if the lien is in the name of the business.
 Even if you owned a business like these by yourself (your spouse is not involved in your business), the assets and income of you and your spouse would be subject to garnishment and seizure for your business taxes.